a-r-d/java-1-class-demos/streams-and-fs-access/assignment.md

 # Assignment week 11 - Exploring the filesystem

 Each section builds on the last.
-You may break each part into a method in a single class.
+You should use the template at the bottom of this file to do your homework with (however you may choose to solve this any way to fully completes the assignment).

 [Intro youtube video for the homework](https://youtu.be/OZKU_gqjrQI)